sartography/spiffworkflow_website/content/posts/deep_dives/data_objects.md

 The Data Input is used here to indicate that an Invoice is required by this Process, and SpiffWorkflow will throw an exception if data by this name is not available.
 The process below further promises to provide a “receipt” as output.

-Here is a quick video showing Data Inputs and DataOutputs in action:
+Here is a quick video showing Data Inputs and Data Outputs in action:
 {{< video "/videos/data_inputs.mp4" "my-5" >}}

 ![A Receipt](receipt.png)

 ## Two Types of Data